chall32/chall32.github.io/_posts/2023-01-16-nsx-dfw-system-excluded-vm-list-empty.md

 I was then able to access my NSX Manager and change my default rules back.

-For good measure after recovery, and I rebooted my ESXi host too.
+For good measure after recovery I rebooted my ESXi host too.

 ## Recovery - Discussion Points
 Some points to consider: